 Never pay a fee to apply for a job.

 Rule number one.
 If you don't want to get ripped off, don't give them your money.

 A passport, work permits, and other documentation may be required for work in another country, and you may be required to pay for these; but these can almost always be obtained from within your own country.
 You should be suspicious if you are told that you must deal only with a certain company to obtain your documentation.
 If you are referred to another company that requests a fee from you, it's almost certainly the same con-artist running both 'companies'.

 No legitimate oilfield company will charge you a fee or deposit to apply for a job.

 Never provide your banking or credit card information to a potential employer

 Back to rule number one, don't give them your money.
 If you hand out your financial information online, you'll end up broke.

-Many North American companies insist on paying their American and Canadian employees by directly depositing their pay into their bank accounts.
-If this is the case, you will have to provide your banking information, but this should not be done until you are in their office or on their worksite.
-You'll also need to provide your SSN or SIN...after you're hired.
+Many North American companies pay their American and Canadian employees by directly depositing their pay into their bank accounts.
+If this is the case, you will have to provide your bank account information, but this should not be done until you are in their office or on their worksite.
+You'll also need to provide your SSN or SIN after you're hired.

 Never send a copy of your passport

 If you send your passport information to the wrong person, it could be used to obtain credit cards, other identification, or even a replacement passport.
 A copy of your passport could end up being used to allow criminals to cross international borders using your name.
 For this reason it is illegal in some countries to provide anyone with a copy of your passport, except for a short list of government recognized officials.